 41. Reckon you can do gymnastics on a single pole?
 Test your balance with a mallakhamb class.

 42. Catch a play at the Prithvi Theatre and make it a priority to stop by the cafe afterwards.

-43. Do a tour of the Dharavi slum where guides do their best to bust the stereotypes of the area.
+43. Do a tour of the Dharavi slum where guides do their best to bust the stereotypes of the area, and give back too.

 44. Embrace Indian pub culture with a cold one at the Doolally Taproom.